- The High Price of Corruption

-Blockchain Anti-Corruption Projects: Building a Better Government
+- Blockchain Anti-Corruption: A Road to a Better Government

 Governments and businesses continue to look towards blockchain anti-corruption programs to combat rising concerns from citizens.
 Corruption is as old as government, and it’s always been a huge problem globally.
 Now, both citizens and governments seek to harness the power of blockchain technology to create a more transparent means of governmental process.